mercadopago/devsite-docs/guides/integration-api/integration.en.md

 ### Activate the integrated mode on your Point device

 To integrate your Point device with our API it is necessary to activate the point of sale (POS) operating mode.
-To achieve this, run the following command:
+To achieve this, consult the devices through our [Get devices API](/developers/en/reference/integrations_api/_point_integration-api_devices/get) and run the following command:

 ``` bash
  curl --location --request PATCH 'https://api.mercadopago.com/point/integration-api/devices/:deviceId' \